caewok/fvtt-speed-ruler/README.md

 I hope to have a future compatibility fix, based in libRuler, that allows Terrain Ruler and Drag Ruler to play nicely with Speed Ruler.

-In general, modules that overwrite or extend the Ruler Class without using libRuler may cause the elevation ruler module to fail to display or calculate correctly.
+In general, modules that overwrite or extend the Ruler Class without using libRuler may cause the Speed Ruler module to fail to display or calculate correctly.